sigmorphon/2022SegmentationST/README.md

 Please join our [Google Group](https://groups.google.com/forum/#!forum/sigmorphon-morpheme-segmentation/join) to stay up to date.
 Click here to [register for the task](https://forms.gle/J3vsp11n338XbpYD6)!

-Training and development datasets are released at https://github.com/sigmorphon/2022SegmentationST/tree/v0.1

 Please open the issues if you have any questions.

 Two subtasks will be scored separately.
 Participant teams may submit as many systems as they want to as many subtasks as they want.